Reliable aircraft repair parts management

 Periodic Inspections and Documentation Matching

-that the part is up to date with relevant AD/SB status.
+the part is up to date with relevant AD/SB status.

 Training and Awareness